getdirty75/asymetrics/src/articles/blu-ritual.md

 I haven’t really followed up lately.
 I’m very critical of Italy in general, and of the music scene in particular.
 I feel that there is also a“white-washing”of black music (Jazz in the past, now Hip-Hop, Trap and even more underground electronics etc.), without enough connection or support to their real roots, not even to Italian POC, from those communities where this music coming from.
 We defintely have an issue of mimicking and appropriating Black cultures in Italy.

 At the same time, now being an immigrant in the UK, I have noticed how real the uprooted feeling is.
-I’m living with two other Italian artists here in London, and thanks to this vibe in the house I have been trying to reconnect with Italian “**Cantauroriale**” music or lost traditional and folk songs of the Italian South, such as [Stornelli Romani](https://www.romecentral.com/en/gli-stornelli-romani-e-le-classiche-canzoni-romane/) or [Pizzica](https://en.wikipedia.org/wiki/Pizzica) and **Salterello**, which are actually really powerful and sometimes rooted in rituals and forms of shamanismlike [“Malocchio”](https://en.wikipedia.org/wiki/Evil_eye) or ["Tarantismo"](https://en.wikipedia.org/wiki/Tarantism)
+I’m living with two other Italian artists here in London, and thanks to this vibe in the house I have been trying to reconnect with Italian “**Cantauroriale**” music or lost traditional and folk songs of the Italian South, such as **[Stornelli Romani](https://www.romecentral.com/en/gli-stornelli-romani-e-le-classiche-canzoni-romane/)** or **[Pizzica](https://en.wikipedia.org/wiki/Pizzica)** and **Salterello**, which are actually really powerful and sometimes rooted in rituals and forms of shamanism like [“**Malocchio**”](https://en.wikipedia.org/wiki/Evil_eye) or ["**Tarantismo**"](https://en.wikipedia.org/wiki/Tarantism)

 <iframe width="100%" height="200" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/675501206&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/agostino2801" title="AGOSTINO" target="_blank" style="color: #cccccc; text-decoration: none;">AGOSTINO</a> · <a href="https://soundcloud.com/agostino2801/officina-zoe-suttacqua-e-sutta-jentu-remix" title="Officina Zoè - Sutt&#x27;acqua E Sutta Jentu (EDIT)" target="_blank" style="color: #cccccc; text-decoration: none;">Officina Zoè - Sutt&#x27;acqua E Sutta Jentu (EDIT)</a></div>